timmccoyit/osticket-prereqs/README.md

 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

-First, we created our windows 10 virtual machine in microsoft azure then we remote desktop into and install Internet Information Services(IIS) with CGI.
-After this, we create a folder named PHP in our C directory to put the PHP files into for osTicket.
-Then, we take our folder with all the dependencies in osTicket inside and start installing these dependencies one by one.
-After I install the last thing which is MySQL, then we open IIS as an Admin and register PHP from within IIS (PHP Manager --> direct to php-cgi.exe file.
-Now we're installing osTicket itself and reloading IIS once more so we can go to site or landing page for osTicket.
-On this page, it states that some extensions are still not enabled so I go to the PHP manager and manually enable them then refresh osticket.
-I then rename the config file for osticket then assign permissions to ost-config.php to give everyone permissions.
-Next, i install HeidiSQL to create the database for our ticketing system then continue setting up osticket in the browser.

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)